speckledlemon/tph-spotlights/emacs.markdown

 A lot of times people will associate Emacs with having a very steep learning curve.
 This is not true on any front actually, even for the base, clunky, ugly Emacs you saw earlier.
 The reason for this is that Emacs is actually self-documenting.
 It does a really good job of helping people to learn it, you just have to be *willing* to learn it.
 It can take 1 - 2 days to get familiar with all of the basics (Described in the basics section) and then maybe a further 1 - 2 weeks to be as productive as you were before.
 After that, the sky's the limit.
 We've included some basic configurations for a lot of common programming languages in <https://github.com/the-programmers-hangout/emacs/blob/master/.emacs.d/config.org>, written in such a way that you can just pop them into your configuration.

-Additionally, packages like "which-key" and "discover-my-major" can help you learn complex packages/plugins trivially.
-I almost never have to google stuff to figure out how to use Emacs because just asking Emacs is faster than asking Google.
+Additionally, packages like `which-key` and `discover-my-major` can help you learn complex packages and plugins trivially.
+We almost never have to Google stuff to figure out how to use Emacs, because just asking Emacs is faster: there are built-in functions like `describe-key`, `describe-function`, and `describe-variable` that automatically do what they say for every package in your configuration.

 **Point three: Emacs is capable of much more than any other editor is, generally speaking.**